Price monitoring and tracking software

-Most price monitoring tools dump data into a dashboard nobody acts on.
-Retailgrid wires competitor prices, marketplace data, and DTC feeds straight into the grid where your team sets rules and approves price changes — so the loop from signal to action is hours, not days.
+Most competitor price tracking software stops at the dashboard.
+Retailgrid wires competitor prices, marketplace data, and DTC feeds straight into the grid where your team sets rules and approves price changes - so the loop from competitor signal to applied price is hours, not days.

 What you see, not just what we collect